Thomas Darcy, 1st Baron Darcy de Darcy: Arrest, trial and execution

 They were condemned to suffer the extreme penalty for treason, but the punishment actually inflicted upon them was decapitation, which Lord Hussey underwent at Lincoln, where he was conveyed on purpose to strike terror where the insurrection had begun.
 But Darcy was beheaded on Tower Hill on 30 June.
 His head was set up on London Bridge, and his body, according to one contemporary writer, was buried at Crutched Friars.
 But if so, it must have been removed afterwards; at least, if a tombstone inscription may be trusted, it lies with the bodies of other Darcys in the church of St Botolph's Aldgate.

 Following his arrest and conviction in 1537, his lands and property were seized, and in 1539 he was posthumously attainted, the barony was forfeited and his knighthood degraded.
 During the reign of Edward VI, his eldest son, Sir George Darcy, was restored in blood, by an Act of Parliament, in 1548, to the dignity of Baron Darcy.
-Some sources state, however, that this was a new creation, rather than a restoration of his father's forfeited barony.
-The new Baron Darcy took his place in the House of Lords as the junior baron and not in the 1509 precedence of the former Barony, whereas, his son took his seat in the House of Lords in the precedence of the former barony, which assumption seems to have been condoned by the House.
 Although he never regained any of his father's lands, the title of Lord Darcy of Aston descended to his male heirs until it became extinct for lack of issue in 1635.